owap/tech_talks/cljs_2016june/README.md

 stakeholders) as well as the end product.

 Every solution I've sought for these problems has eventually led back to the Clojure community.
-Their treasures are hiding in plain sight for anybody willing to invest the effort, and I'm excited by the practices and techniques enabled by these tools.
+They have treasures are hiding in plain sight for anybody who can get past the parentheses, and I'm excited by the practices and techniques enabled by these tools.

 What I am proposing will not be simple to implement.
 Learning new tools, problem- solving techniques, and ways of thinking about problems is a time-intensive